jackieeth/deutsch-ai/readme.md

 1. Strong alignment with Prof. Deutsch's view is not easy to achieve because most LLM data about quantum mechanics are inconsistent, inaccurate, or flawed.
 2. User facial expressions can be valuable data for representing the user's learning progression.
 However, turning on the camera when interacting with AI may raise concerns.

+## Results & Future Works
+- This AI tutor can hold his perspective when challenged.
+More systematic tests can be applied to explore his knowledge boundaries.
+- Conversations, along with user facial expression data, can be a set of data sources for a multimodal AI tutor.

 ## Quick Start
 - setup ElevenLabs account and agent
 - setup `.env`